-"Freeboard" is a factor of safety typically used in relation to the setting of floor levels, levee crest levels etc. Freeboard provides a factor of safety to compensate for uncertainties in the estimation of flood levels across the floodplain, such as wave action, localised hydraulic behaviour and effects such as "greenhouse" and climate change.
-Freeboard is adopted as 300mm in this Plan.
+freeboard is a factor of safety typically used in relation to the setting of floor levels, levee crest levels etc. Freeboard provides a factor of safety to compensate for uncertainties in the estimation of flood levels across the floodplain, such as wave action, localised hydraulic behaviour and effects such as "greenhouse" and climate change.
+A freeboard of 500mm applies under LEP 2012.

-"Habitable floor area" is that part of a residential development that is used for the purposes of a lounge or living room, dining room, rumpus room, kitchen, bedroom or workroom.
+habitable floor area is that part of a residential development that is used for the purposes of a lounge or living room, dining room, rumpus room, kitchen, bedroom or workroom.

-"Preferred Excavation Area" is an area within the floodplain in which the greatest flood velocities and flood gradients are experienced, and where, when fill material is won, the greatest benefit to floodplain management can be obtained.
+preferred excavation area is an area within the floodplain in which the greatest flood velocities and flood gradients are experienced, and where, when fill material is won, the greatest benefit to floodplain management can be obtained.
 The identified preferred excavation area is located at the western end of Three Chain Road and is identified in the Lismore Floodplain Management Plan.

-"Probable Maximum Flood (PMF)" is the largest flood that could conceivably occur at a particular location, usually estimated from probably maximum precipitation.
+Probable Maximum Flood (PMF) is the largest flood that could conceivably occur at a particular location, usually estimated from probable maximum precipitation.
 Generally, it is not physically or economically possible to provide complete protection against this event.
 The PMF defines the extent of flood prone land, that is, the floodplain.
 The extent, nature and potential consequences of flooding associates with the PMF event should be addressed in a Floodplain Management Study.